igniteram/testng-cucumber/README.md

 * Crisp & Clear maven folder structures
 * Extensive methods in CucumberRunner class
 * CucumberOptions with detailed explanation of using "tags", "glue"
-* Screenshots on failure feature in CucumberRunner class
+* Screenshots on failure feature in **CucumberRunner** class
-* Testng Annotations/hooks like "BeforeSuite", "AfterClass", "AfterMethod" etc.
+* TestNG Annotations/hooks like "BeforeSuite", "AfterClass", "AfterMethod" etc.
 * Descriptive pom.xml and testng.xml
 * Examples with multiple features and step definition files
 * Methods for running tests in Firefox and Chrome browsers